superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

    return result
 ```

-For simplicity of execution we will use the method above to evaluate our RAG pipeline response dataset we generated above in the method `create_eval_dataset()` before.
+To execute simply, we'll use the method (`evaluate_with_ragas`) above to evaluate our RAG pipeline response dataset (which we generated using `create_eval_dataset()`).

 ```python
 result_512_3 = evaluate_with_ragas(rag_response_dataset_512_3)
 evaluation_result_df_512_3 = result_512_3.to_pandas()
 evaluation_result_df_512_3.head(5)
 ```

-Our results output as follows:
+Our **results** output as follows:

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/eval_snapshot_512_3_1.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/eval_snapshot_512_3_1.png)

-Notice that in some of our queries, the context precision , context relevancy and answer correctness are low.
+Notice that in some of our queries the context precision, context relevancy, and answer correctness are low.
 This indicates a possible issue with the retrieval chain of our RAG system.

 This issue could be caused by: